Cosmic-Citrus/approximating-pi/readme.md

 ### Mandelbrot Set

-The Mandelbrot can be computed using the equation
+The Mandelbrot set can be computed using the equation

 $z_{n+1} = z_{n}^2 + c$